GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/handling-errors-when-connecting-to-services/en.md

 }
 ```

-Passing `$postId: 8888` concerning a non-existent resource, we get this response:
+Passing `$postId: 8888` concerning a non-existent resource, we get this response (notice that there's no `postTitle` in the response, and no second error message):

 ```json
 {